 You must weigh 440 pounds or less to complete Keep the Beat screening.

 Must be at least five years since your last Keep the Beat screening to participate again.

 Call 501-219-SAVE (7283) today or submit this form to get more information.

 Claude and his wife were touring the hospital and they both went through the Keep the Beat program on a spur of the moment.
 Identified through the HeartSaver CT portion of the Keep the Beat assessment, his wife had a low calcium score, but he had a high score.
 Claude then had a diagnostic cath performed and two days later underwent quadruple bypass surgery.
 One artery had 100 percent blockage and his main artery had 80 percent.
 Claude was on a collision course to a possible fatal heart attack.
 Claude is an active man and avid golfer.
 Prior to participating in the Keep the Beat program, Claude had NO symptoms.
 “I truly feel like Keep the Beat saved my life,” states Claude.

 Dover, Age 61

 “The Keep the Beat program at Arkansas Heart Hospital changed my life and no doubt saved it.”
-When Mr. Robert Davis first came to Arkansas Heart Hospital it was for his brother’s heart surgery.
+When Robert Davis first came to Arkansas Heart Hospital it was for his brother’s heart surgery.
 He never expected that in less than a month, he would return for his own triple bypass.
-With two arteries 100% blocked and another at 95%, Mr. Davis was no doubt headed for serious heart problems.
+With two arteries 100 percent blocked and another at 95 percent, Robert was no doubt headed for serious heart problems.
 Instead, he is able to enjoy a better quality of life and peace of mind thanks to early detection by the Keep the Beat program.
 “The best part is that you have peace of mind knowing you are going to be around for your family.”

 Mr. Donald Kenney